Acker, Heise and Giordano earn First-Team All-Region honors

 SMU Dig Pink

-THE SEIFERT FILE 19 Seasons as SMU Head Coach Seven All-America Selections 11 All-Region Selections 41 All-Conference Honors 80 Academic All-Conference Honors Four AVCA Academic Team Awards 2003 WAC Coach of the Year Member of the AVCA Coaches' Poll Committee Member of the Northeast Regional Advisory Committee Former Member of the NCAA West Committee Served as the Mid-West Region Awards Chair 21 players Nationally-Ranked in the Top-50 since 2000 All-Region Team Selection Committee All-America Selection Committee 2008 Freshman Recruiting Class Ranked 46th By PrepVolleyball.com 2010 Inductee into the St. Francis High School Hall of Fame Elected in 2013 by her peers to serve as the President of the League Coaches for the newly-formed American Athletic Conference
+THE SEIFERT FILE • 20 Seasons as SMU Head Coach • 10 All-America Selections • 14 All-Region Selections • 46 All-Conference Honors • One Conference Player of the Year • Three Conference Position Players of the Year • One CoSIDA Academic All-American of the Year • 80 Academic All-Conference Honors • Four AVCA Academic Team Awards • 2015 AVCA Region and American Athletic Conference Coach of the Year • 2003 WAC Coach of the Year • Member of the AVCA Coaches' Poll Committee • Member of the Northeast Regional Advisory Committee • Former Member of the NCAA West Committee • Served as the Mid-West Region Awards Chair • 25 players Nationally-Ranked in the Top-50 since 2000 • All-Region Team Selection Committee • All-America Selection Committee • 2008 Freshman Recruiting Class Ranked 46th By PrepVolleyball.com • 2010 Inductee into the St. Francis High School Hall of Fame • Elected in 2013 by her peers to serve as the President of the League Coaches for the newly-formed American Athletic Conference

 Since the program's inception in 1996, Lisa Seifert has served as the lone coach of the SMU Volleyball program.
-Seifert, currently in her 20th season (2015) with the Mustangs, has built SMU from the early beginnings into a team in the national spotlight.
-She has coached players to 41 All-Conference honors and seven All-America selections.
+Seifert, entering her 21st season (2016) with the Mustangs, has built SMU from the early beginnings into a team in the national spotlight.
+She has coached players to 46 All-Conference honors and 10 All-America selections.
 Mustang athletes have not only excelled on the court under Seifert, but also in the classroom, where 79 student-athletes have been awarded Academic All-Conference Honors.
+The 2015 season featured another record year, with SMU winning its first conference championship, advancing to the NCAA Tournament, and setting a program record with 27 wins, finishing 27-6 and 17-3 in the American Athletic Conference.

 Building a program from the ground up is an arduous process, but Seifert has laid the ground work for a volleyball program that continues to rise.
 As the veritable architect of the SMU Volleyball program, Coach Seifert has overseen the Mustangs rise over the beginning hurdles to a team of national prominence.